coderdojo-linz/coderdojo-linz.github.io/content/uebungsanleitungen/programmieren/scratch/en/paddle-game.md

 ---

-title: Paddle Game
+title: "Paddle Game"
-description: In this exercise you build a little game where you try to prevent a ball from falling down with a paddle you can move from left to right.
+description: "In this exercise you build a little game where you try to prevent a ball from falling down with a paddle you can move from left to right."
+img: "buehne-und-figuren.png"
+imgposition: "center bottom"
 level: 2
-images:
-- buehne-und-figuren.png
 ---

 # Paddle Game